Aloe vera (Aloe barbadensis 'Miller')

 Fully mature Aloe plants are known to have leaves as long as 3', which would result in a plant as wide as 6'.
 A more typical size is usually around 2' of average length per leaf (4' of total width) in a fully grown plant.

-What Size Aloe Plants Do You Ship?
+What Size Aloe Plants are for Sale Online?

 Common Names of Aloe vera